FormatJS

 --uploadPath ./lang/en.json

-Please note that we provided a languageKey in the upload component that matches the language of defaultMessage texts in your code.
+Please note that we provided a languageKey parameter that matches the language of defaultMessage texts in your code.
 Thanks to that SimpleLocalize will automatically assign default messages as translations.

 Manage your translation strings in Translation Editor